pschraut/UnityHeapExplorer/README.md

 # Can I use this tool when I work on a commercial project?

 Yes.
 You can use Heap Explorer to debug, profile and analyze your hobby-, Indie- and commercial applications for free.
 You do not have to pay me anything.

-If, however, Heap Explorer helped you, I would appreciate a mentioning in your credits screen.
+If, however, Heap Explorer is useful to you, I would appreciate if you mention my name in your credits screen.

-Something like "Heap Explorer by Peter Schraut" would be very much appreciated from my side, but is not required.
-You can use Heap Explorer for free, without having to give me credit or mention you used the tool at all.
+Something like "Heap Explorer by Peter Schraut" would be very much appreciated from my side.
+You can, however, use Heap Explorer for free without having to give me credit at all.